Key terms around ‘Self-Custody’ you must know

 A private key is akin to the password for your email address.
 It is a distinctive and confidential alphanumeric code that enters your cryptocurrency assets.
 This key functions as a digital signature when approving transactions, validating your ownership of the assets.
 Remember the adage, "Not your Keys, Not your Coins" – safeguarding your private key's confidentiality is crucial.
 If someone obtains access to it, they can take control of your cryptocurrency assets.

-A seed phrase, recovery phrase, or mnemonic seed is a list of words that serve as a backup for your private keys.
+A recovery phrase, seed phrase, or mnemonic seed is a list of words that serve as a backup for your private keys.
 It's like a secret code that unlocks your vault.
 A seed phrase is generated when creating a crypto wallet, typically 12-24 words.
 This phrase is used to restore your wallet and access your assets if you lose access to your device.

-Your seed phrase is the key to recovering your digital assets, so keeping it safe and secure is crucial.
-If you lose your seed phrase, you risk losing access to your assets forever.
-That's why storing your seed phrase in a secure location, like a safety deposit box, is essential.
-Never share your seed phrase with anyone; it gives them access to your assets.
-Remember, your seed phrase is like a precious gem – keep it hidden and protected!
+Your recovery phrase is the key to recovering your digital assets, so keeping it safe and secure is crucial.
+If you lose your recovery phrase, you risk losing access to your assets forever.
+That's why storing your recovery phrase in a secure location is essential.
+Never share your recovery phrase with anyone; it gives them access to your assets.
+Remember, your recovery phrase is like a precious gem – keep it hidden and protected!

-Under no circumstance will any Tangem representative request your seed phrase via email, customer support, website, or any other form of communication.
+Under no circumstance will any Tangem representative ask for your recovery phrase via email, customer support, website, or any other form of communication.

-A passphrase is an extra layer of security that functions as an additional word added to your seed phrase.
-It is crucial not to share your recovery seed with anyone.
-Your recovery seed alone grants access to your Standard wallet.
-Each unique combination of ‘recovery seed + passphrase’ grants access to a corresponding unique Hidden wallet.
+A passphrase is an extra layer of security that functions as an additional word added to your recovery phrase.
+It is crucial not to share your recovery phrase with anyone.
+It alone grants access to your standard wallet.
+Each unique combination of ‘recovery seed + passphrase’ grants access to a corresponding unique hidden wallet.

 Hot wallets are cryptocurrency wallets connected to the internet, making them convenient for frequent transactions.
 These wallets can be desktop applications, mobile apps, or web-based services, allowing users to send and receive cryptocurrencies quickly.
 The primary advantage of hot wallets is their accessibility; users can easily access their funds from any internet-enabled device, facilitating everyday use and trading.